Williams scores twice, Hurricanes defeat Jets 4-1

 Patrik Laine scored for the Jets, who have lost three in a row and five of six.
 Connor Hellebuyck made 25 saves for Winnipeg.

-Laine cut the deficit to 2-1 just 56 seconds after Williams’ first goal. taking a feed from Mark Scheifele and scoring on a shot from the slot.

-Teravainen restored the two-goal lead with 1:38 remaining in the first period off a pass from Sebastian Aho.
+But Hurricanes coach Rod Brind’Amour said Williams’ intellect and positioning played a role in his success.

+“He knows how to play,” Brind’Amour said.
+“I don’t care how old you are.
+If you know how to play and you know where to go, that’s kind of what he does.
+So it’s not surprising to me.
+You don’t expect him to do that (score twice), but it’s not surprising.”

-The Jets controlled play for much of the second period, but Mrazek held strong.
+Winnipeg controlled play for much of the second period, but Mrazek held strong.
 One of his best stops came when he was hit in the torso by a shot from Jack Roslovic, who broke in alone while Carolina was in the midst of a line change.

+“The second period I thought we were the better team and we couldn’t get one to go,” Jets forward Blake Wheeler said.
+“We get one of those chances to go in the second, (it’s a) different hockey game.”

+The Jets’ frustration boiled over late in the third period when Winnipeg’s Mark Scheifele and Carolina’s Brett Pesce received major penalties for fighting.

 NOTES: Laine has 10 points (six goals, four assists) in eight career games against the Hurricanes. … With 12 goals on the season, Necas ranks third among NHL rookies. … Carolina is 16-0-1 this season when leading after one period.